-- Consumerism and business concepts like marketing, advertising, budgeting, tax, international trade and public relations - Markets such as fashion, housing, AFL players, the share market and local community markets - How the interaction of buyers and sellers influences prices and business decisions around resource allocation - Multiple perspectives in business and how trends and other factors are constantly driving change in the business landscape - The nature of innovation and how businesses manage financial risks and rewards, and seek to create and maintain a competitive advantage in the Australian economy and global markets - Corporate social responsibility and the intended and unintended effects of economic and business decisions and the potential consequences of alternate actions.
-Do you want to learn how not to be ripped off while shopping or simply managing your money?
-This elective is a starting point for future business leaders, lawyers, financial consultants or political heavyweights.
-War and Terrorism Fight the Power: A history of resistance movements in Australia and around the world.
-Fight the power: A history of resistance movements in Australia and around the world.
-This course will examine the history of resistance movements and their impact on society through time.
-Students will explore a range of topics, such as indigenous resistance to colonisation, the environmental movement, Black Lives Matter in Australia and the United States, the war in Ukraine, resistance to conscription during World War I and II, and protest art in various forms.
-The course will also delve into the history of student protests, including those related to the Vietnam War, Socialist Youth Movements, student environmental protests, and the fight against apartheid.
-Throughout this unit, students will be investigating major global influences that have shaped Australian society, such as popular culture, the environmental movement, migration experiences, and political crises.
-The course will examine how changing conditions impact on the perspectives held by people, and different historical interpretations and debates that flow from this.
-Join us for an insightful and thought-provoking journey through the history of resistance movements and their impact on the world.
+- Consumerism and business concepts like marketing, advertising, budgeting, tax, international trade and public relations - Markets such as fashion, housing, AFL players, the share market and local community markets - How the interaction of buyers and sellers influences prices and business decisions around resource allocation - Multiple perspectives in business and how trends and other factors are constantly driving change in the business landscape - The nature of innovation and how businesses manage financial risks and rewards, and seek to create and maintain a competitive advantage in the Australian economy and global markets - Corporate social responsibility and the intended and unintended effects of economic and business decisions, and the potential consequences of alternate actions.

+Electives - Humanities Fight the Power Fight the Power: A history of resistance movements in Australia and around the world.
+This course offers an in-depth examination of three pivotal periods in modern history: the Cold War, resistance movements and the War on Terror.
+Students will explore the political, social and cultural dynamics that shaped these periods and their lasting impact on global affairs.
+The course surveys the political landscape post World War II and the development of the Cold War's geopolitical tensions.
+Students will have a particular focus of the proxy wars in Vietnam and its influence on Australia.
+It then examines how this conflict influenced the transformative social movements of the 1960s, including Civil Rights, in both Australia and the United Stated, analysing their strategies, leaders, and achievements amidst opposition and government challenges.
+Finally, the course delves into the contemporary era of the War on Terror post-9/11, assessing motivations, U.S. interventions in Afghanistan and Iraq, the impact on civil liberties, and the rise of non-state actors like al-Qaeda and ISIS, while also considering the role of technology and media in shaping public perceptions, and the challenges of combating extremism in the digital age.
 Philosophy This unit aims to give students an introduction to, and understanding of, some of the most useful and interesting areas in the oldest of all disciplines, philosophy.
 It begins with an enquiry into what philosophy is, which is a philosophical question in itself.
 Starting with a literal translation of philosophy as 'the love of wisdom' students are encouraged to explore what wisdom is, and what it is to be wise.
 We then explore how people can think more clearly and spot common mistakes in thinking.
 Students in Year 10 Philosophy are then invited to use their newly acquired philosophical skills to enquire into various philosophical topics of interest, such as how we can live a good life and how we can live and love more wisely.
-To finish this introduction to philosophy, students then enquire into the Indian philosophical tradition, including Hinduism with its focus on how yoga can transform a person's consciousness.
+To finish this introduction to philosophy, students then enquire into the Indian philosophical tradition, including Hinduism, with its focus on how yoga can transform a person's consciousness.
 This is followed by an exploration into Buddhist philosophy, where students will learn about fundamental aspects of the Buddhist pathway to enlightenment, such as the Four Noble Truths and Eightfold path, and gain an understanding of the importance of meditation within this tradition.
-Students also have the opportunity to engage with the ancient Chinese philosophy of Taoism and gain an understanding of the importance it places on creating balance and harmony in one's own life.
+Students also have the opportunity to engage with the ancient Chinese philosophy of Taoism, and gain an understanding of the importance it places on creating balance and harmony in one's own life.